kubeshop/botkube-docs/content/filters/_index.md

 ### B. Rebuild and deploy the BotKube backend

-- Build the BotKube backend docker image with `make`.
+- Build the BotKube backend docker image with `make container-image`.
 - Push the image to Dockerhub registry.
 - Install/Upgrade your BotKube deployment (Steps are provided [here](/installation)).

+_The implementation of built in filters can be found at: https://github.com/infracloudio/botkube/tree/develop/pkg/filterengine/filters_